 For this example, I’m going to pretend your gf is saying something like “you never listen to my feelings, never answer me when I ask you what you’re feeling, and you refuse to go to couples counseling: you’re making this relationship impossible!”

-First, I want to offer you a ton, a ton of empathy for having to hear this.
+First, I want to offer you a ton, a ton of empathy for having to even hear that.

 -